 If you are a maritime history enthusiast, you must add this world-class museum to your Vancouver bucket list.
-Entry fee is 10 to 14 CAD per adult.
+The entry fee is 10 to 14 CAD per adult.

 Hang out at Kitsilano Beach

-Another popular beach to hang out in Vancouver is the Kitsilano Beach.
-Although swimming is not allowed here (due to unsafe water conditions), it’s location where it faces out onto English Bay is stunning.
+Another popular beach to hang out in Vancouver is Kitsilano Beach.
+Although swimming is not allowed here (due to unsafe water conditions), its location where it faces out onto English Bay is stunning.

 Shop at Robson Street